Madeleines are a delightful French pastry in the shape of a shell. They are a classic and as such, need nothing else with them, but a cup of tea.

 As an Amazon Associate I earn from qualifying purchases.

-As you can probably tell from the photos, I’ve checked “Madeleines” off my list.
-The Madeleines turned out with crisp edges, yet cake-like inside.
+As you can probably tell from the photos, I’ve checked “madeleines” off my list.
+The madeleines turned out with crisp edges, yet cake-like inside.
 There was no “eggy” flavor (which I dislike immensely), so the lemon and vanilla tastes came through instead.
 I’ve probably made about 10 dozen of these delightful pastries since trying them for the first time, and they’ve always turned out incredibly well and are delicious with a cup of tea!

 UPDATE: since this is one of my earliest posts, today I’m updating my earlier photos and wanted to include that my good friend, Jill Colonna who is a “Macaron Queen” and lives in Paris, has two fabulous cookbooks, Mad About Macarons and Teatime in Paris!